CButterfield27/BO1GobblegumsMod/README.md

 * On round start:

+  * Close the previous selection slot if it is still occupied (unused gums are discarded; ongoing effects continue with `effect_active` while the slot is freed)
   * Apply ROUNDS tick (if a rounds-based gum is active): decrement 1, update BR, end at 0
-  * If no gum is currently selected/active this round: select and apply a new gum
+  * Always assign a fresh gum for the new round once cleanup completes
   * Round 1 delay: 10s before first gum
   * Pick gum: skip invalid (e.g., Perkaholic with full perks), reset cycle if empty
   * Apply gum: set player vars, init BR bar mode and totals
   * Show HUD: show TC + BR (no fades yet)
-  * Auto-gums: may activate immediately
+  * Auto-gums: may activate immediately and detach the selection slot; timed/armed gums free the slot while the effect continues
   * Remove gum from `pool_remaining` (no repeats until reset)
   * Schedule TC auto-hide (7.5s)